 We all have opinions on how a good or even a great culture is defined.
 We typically want to feel safe, we want to feel valued, and we want to understand the expectations, especially if there is also a degree of accountability that goes with those expectations.
 Groysberg et al. explores the cultural attributes that are important in different industries in Harvard Business Review Jan-Feb 2018.
 In healthcare, the profile of desirable culture most often has results, caring, purpose, order, and learning as the top five attributes.
 Other attributes include safety, enjoyment, and authority.
 Read the scenarios below to see how your leaders react or how you yourself react as a leader for these attributes.
 If you are a leader, remember that your actions are not just affecting yourself, not just affecting the situation at hand, but are shaping how your staff will react in the future to similar situations and in turn, how they will mentor those who come up through the ranks below them.

-When a project, sales, or some other marker misses a deadline or has significant issues, does your leader:
+When a project, revenue number, performance improvement initiative, or some other marker misses a deadline or has significant issues, does your leader:

 a.
 Blame others or deny the issue exists?